This post contains affiliate links. Read the full disclosure here.

-Complete Guide to Disney’s Animal Kingdom (2023)
+Complete Disney’s Animal Kingdom Guide (2025)

-Animal Kingdom may not make it to the top of everyone’s favorites list, but it IS on my favorites parks list (maybe even in the top spot, depending on the day).
-This guide to Disney’s Animal Kingdom will tell you everything you need know about visiting the park in 2023 — from the way to see characters to how to hop on the best rides.
+Animal Kingdom may not make it to the top of everyone’s Disney favorites list, but it IS on my favorite parks list (maybe even in the top spot, depending on the day).
+This Animal Kingdom guide will tell you everything you need know about visiting the park in 2025 โ€” from the way to see characters to how to hop on the best rides.

 For almost my entire life I have been ride or die for Magic Kingdom.
 It’s the park where I spent the most time growing up, and it’s of course where you can find Disney at its most classic (expect for Disneyland itself).
 Animal Kingdom opened in 1998, so I didn’t get a lot of time there as a kid.
-But when I visited as an adult, I FELL IN LOVE.

 Disney’s Animal Kingdom is so different from Magic Kingdom and definitely unique compared any other park on property.
 It’s half zoo, half theme park.
 And when I say theme park I mean that word in the most literal sense because the theming of Animal Kingdom is STUNNING.